-What is Quantization?
+What is quantization?

 “The process of transforming performed musical notes, which may have some imprecision due to expressive performance, to an underlying musical representation that eliminates this imprecision”.
 Wikipedia

 In simple terms, quantization is a production technique you can use to make your imperfect timing, perfectly in time.
-When you quantize a note, or a group of notes, it snaps the notes to the “grid” so all the notes land exactly on the beat and/or the subdivisions.
+When you quantize a note or a group of notes, it snaps the notes to the “grid” so all the notes land exactly on the beat and/or the subdivisions.

 Listen to this simple drum beat.
 You can clearly hear timing imperfections in the snare.

-To Quantize or not to Quantize
+To quantize or not to quantize

 Quantization can get you ultra-tight grooves and save you valuable time from having to re-record a part, but like with many techniques, it can be misused.
 Having a beat that is perfectly in time can be less “human” and can result in a rigid, lifeless piece of music.

 Some genres actually benefit from imperfections.
-In funk for example, the snare is often deliberately played ahead of the beat, which adds a distinctive groove to the music.
+In funk, for example, the snare is often deliberately played ahead of the beat, which adds a distinctive groove to the music.
 The ride cymbal in jazz music is supposed to be played slightly offbeat too.
 So when do you quantize?
 As a rule of thumb, if it isn’t broken, don’t fix it – if it sounds great to you already, it probably doesn’t need quantization.
-We always recommend trying it out and comparing one against the other, and making a judgement on whether it positively, or negatively affects the overall piece.
+We always recommend trying it out and comparing one against the other, and making a judgment on whether it positively, or negatively affects the overall piece.

-How to Quantize
+How to quantize

 When you record using Virtual Instruments on the BandLab web Mix Editor, you are recording your tracks in MIDI.
-Recording in MIDI has many benefits, one of which is that you can move the notes wherever you like, after you’ve played them in.
+Recording in MIDI has many benefits.
+One of which is that you can move the notes wherever you like after you’ve played them in.

 Tip: Listen to and double-check your track after you’ve quantized it.
 If a note is played more out of time than you thought, your note may have moved to the next quantization point.
 To correct this, simply select the note and manually move it to where it should be.